hackforla/website/_projects/100-automations.md

 title: 100 Automations
 description: Hack for LA seeks to reduce repetitive work in our open source projects and for the open source community.
 This project will be both a showcase for the automations and/or microservices that we develop, but also a convenient home for those automations, so that they can be found, forked, and contributed to easily.
 image: /assets/images/projects/100automations.png
-alt: "Open Source logo with hackforla logo on the left edge of it."
+alt: 'Open Source logo with hackforla logo on the left edge of it.'
 image-hero: /assets/images/projects/100automations-hero.png
-alt-hero: "Green gears with a red center on one"
+alt-hero: 'Green gears with a red center on one'
 leadership:
   - name: Niven Prasad
     role: Product Manager